-The Show/Hide Field is part of the Conditional Logic feature.
-This option is useful if you want to show or hide follow-up questions depending on the user’s answer.
+The Show/Hide Field conditional logic allows you to show or hide questions on your form depending on the user’s answer.

-Note that you can add many rules and actions if needed.
-You can also show or hide multiple fields at once.
+You can add as many rules or hide as many fields as needed.
 Check out the following guides to learn more:

 Send Comment: